Single chapter

 Surprisingly, though, it was the Commander who broke the silence.

-— You didn’t close your own comms — ’s voice, when not giving orders or modulated by the helmet, was soft.
-Pleasant to hear, though not musical like ’s.
+— You didn’t close your own comms — null’s voice, when not giving orders or modulated by the helmet, was soft.
+Pleasant to hear, though not musical like null’s.
 It was, he had to say, better. — I could hear you the whole time, trying not to make a sound.

 — It was the least I could do for them.
 I couldn’t save them, couldn’t do anything but listen.
 So I listened — he looked at her from the corner of his eye, taking her in for the first time.

-— It wasn’t your duty to do that — ’s voice was still soft, in a way that unnerved him.
+— It wasn’t your duty to do that — null’s voice was still soft, in a way that unnerved him.
 She wasn’t supposed to be this...fragile.

-— It’s not about duty- they were my friends! — ’s voice broke for a moment and he looked away, knowing that was still his superior.
+— It’s not about duty- they were my friends! — null’s voice broke for a moment and he looked away, knowing that null was still his superior.
 He couldn’t very well say whatever he wanted to her.

 — No, Commander.
 You didn’t.
 How could you? — he laughed a little, hiccupping a sob. — You were never around when Brooke talked about her little sister going to college in Thessia and Rick being annoying about his Asari girlfriend.
 Or when Giovanna was bragging about her cats doing cute things and shoving vids in everyone’s faces.
 You never knew any of them.
 You knew Howard, Naveen and Ribeiro.